Living History MUSICAL

 Sheriff (x1) Gold Dust or Bust

-Doctors (x1) Gold Dust or Bust
+Doctor (x1) Gold Dust or Bust

 Barber (x1) Gold Dust or Bust